 # Migration from DBTrie backend to Postgres backend

-While we still support DBTrie, it is deprecated.
-We provide a migration path for currently current deployments.
+Although we continue to support DBTrie, it is now deemed obsolete.
+We offer a migration pathway for existing deployments.

-BTCPAY_EXPLORERPOSTGRES to the same connection string as NBXplorer.
+BTCPAY_EXPLORERPOSTGRES is assigned the same connection string as NBXplorer.

 You can find more information in this blog post (opens new window).